Nexfinity/CakeyBot-Wiki/en/core/web-dashboard.md

 After selecting a server, administrators are taken to that server's homepage.
 This page displays:

 * Server statistics (member count, channel count, etc.)
-* Core bot settings (prefix, default music volume, language)
+* Core bot settings (language, timezone, and staff notes role, configured on the Bot Settings page; default music volume is configured separately on the Music page)
 * Quick access to all available configuration modules

 This serves as the central hub from which administrators can navigate to other sections of the dashboard.